nbalepur/persona-anon/code/README.md

 1. Navigate to `/model/`
 2. Set the specified parameters in `config.py` (described in the file)
 2. Run `python SFT/create_initial_model.py`.
 This creates the initial LLaMA model with an extra token for padding.
 Requires higher CPU memory (1024 GB for LLaMA-2 70B)
 3. Run `python SFT/train.py`.
-This trains the initial SMART model with supervised fine-tuning and LoRA.
+This trains the base model with supervised fine-tuning (SFT) and LoRA.
 Requires higher GPU memory (192 GB for LLaMA-2 70B)
 4. Run `python SFT/merge.py`.
 Merges the LoRA fine-tuned model into the original model.
 Requires higher CPU memory (1024 GB for LLaMA-2 70B)
 5. Run `python DPO/train.py`.
-Further tunes the initial SMART model with DPO.
+Further tunes the SFT model with DPO.
 Requires higher GPU memory (192 GB for LLaMA-2 70B)
 6. Run `python DPO/merge.py`.
 Merges the LoRA DPO model into the original model.
 Requires higher CPU memory (1024 GB for LLaMA-2 70B)

 To run inference with our models you can run: